Terrorism and social media

-Not only are minorities usually not the perpetrators of domestic terrorism but they are common victims in mass casualties or proximal witnesses to the attacks.
-In an early 2000’s study, 72 Israeli adults were measured pre and posttest for increased anxiety after being exposed to news broadcasts of terrorism attacks.
+Not only are minorities usually not the perpetrators of domestic terrorism, but they are common victims in mass casualties or proximal witnesses to the attacks.
+In an early 2000s study, 72 Israeli adults were measured pre and posttest for increased anxiety after being exposed to news broadcasts of terrorism attacks.
 The study found that the group exposed to the broadcasts without any treatment (preparation intervention) had heightened levels of anxiety compared to the group that received the treatment along with viewing the broadcast.
 Since preparatory intervention is not yet normalized, people in proximity to ongoing coverage of terror events are suffering from the lasting impacts of fear and anxiety.
 Preparatory Intervention, in this case, was conducted by a group facilitator who introduced a topic concerning terrorism in which participants were instructed to write down feelings to share with the group and later learn to cope with.

 A discourse of fear created by mass media presence, but false information is leading people to prepare for the wrong situations.
-In the early 2000’s police units circulated public schools flooding the idea of Stranger Danger into the minds of adolescents.
+In the early 2000s, police units circulated public schools flooding the idea of Stranger Danger into the minds of adolescents.
 Children and their parents cautiously separated from strangers while perpetrators in those families' social circles continued to offend under the radar.
-For myths are becoming common precedent and real danger is buried beneath the surface.
+For myths are becoming common, precedent and real danger is buried beneath the surface.
 It is these implementations of fear that are falsifying the true narrative which for terrorism is a huge social problem but one that is not resolved through entertainment and mass media production.
 Mass media like news outlets and even social media platforms are contributing to the growing discourse of fear surrounding terrorism.

 Terrorism and social media refers to the use of social media platforms to radicalize and recruit violent and non-violent extremists.

-According to some researchers the convenience, affordability, and broad reach of social media platforms such as YouTube, Facebook and Twitter, terrorist groups and individuals have increasingly used social media to further their goals, recruit members, and spread their message.
-Attempts have been made by various governments and agencies to thwart the use of social media by terrorist organizations.Terror groups take to social media because it’s cheap, accessible, and facilitates quick access to a lot of people.
-Social media allow them to engage with their networks.
-In the past it wasn’t so easy for these groups to engage with the people they wanted to whereas social media allows terrorists to release their messages right to their intended audience and interact with them in real time.
-"Spend some time following the account, and you realize that you’re dealing with a real human being with real ideas- albeit boastful, hypocritical, violent ideas".
-Al- Qaeda has been noted as being as being one of the terror groups that uses social media the most extensively.
-"While almost all terrorist groups have websites, al qaeda is the first to fully exploit the internet.
-This reflects al Qaeda’s unique characteristics."